theogf/AugmentedGaussianProcesses.jl/README.md

 ## Use the package

-A complete documentation is currently being written, for now you can use this very basic example where `X_train` is a matrix ``N x D`` where `N` is the number of training points and `D` is the number of dimensions and `Y_train` is a vector of outputs (or matrix more independent multi-output).
+A complete documentation is currently being written, for now you can use this very basic example where `X_train` is a matrix ``N x D`` where `N` is the number of training points and `D` is the number of dimensions and `Y_train` is a vector of outputs (or matrix independent multi-output).

 ```julia
 using AugmentedGaussianProcesses